bingeli1212/nitrile-preview/doc/DOC-fences.md

     ```

 The img-fence is designed to allow for showing an external
 image with surrounding texts.
-It can also be used to create a
+It is typically a single
-vector graphic using Diagram-syntax.
+line within the fence, expressing the name of an image
+file sitting in a directory where it can be referenced
+through a URL.

+However, in cases where there might be multiple image files for the
+same name but each with a different extension, then each image
+file will be listed in its own line.

+    ```img[width:3cm]
+    tree.png
+    tree.pdf
+    ```

+It is thus the responsibility of the translation backend to
+figure out which image file to choose.

 # The diagram-fence